Alberto199810/FinTech-Proj-NA/README.md

    `git commit -m "first commit"`

-   `heroku create --your-app-name` (You can customize the app name)
+   `heroku create your-app-name` (You can customize the app name)

    `git push heroku master`

-   Once the process is completed, just run:
+9) Once the process is completed, just run:

    `heroku open`

-### WARNING: If your computer has low memory, you can encounter an error.
+##### WARNING: If your computer has low memory, you can encounter an error.
 Just reload the app.

 Now that you developed the app, the only thing that you have to do is to share the link among approved voters and start the voting!